 This page lists some of Don's major speeches and articles (including his activity as Chair of the 2025 Taskforce) between leaving Parliament in 2007 and re-entering politics as ACT Party Leader.

-Milton Friedman discusses Don Brash's contribution to lowering inflation worldwide
+In the course of a long interview, Milton Friedman mentions Don Brash's contribution to lowering inflation worldwide.

 Don interviewed on 13 April 2011 by Lindsay Perigo on his performance as Leader of the National Party and his possible involvement in a new political party, for Stratos TV, broadcast on 21 April 2011.